 Check Availability & Book Online

-The cottages are frequently utilised by those attending Christian courses and retreats in the Manor house.
-All year round they also present a relaxing environment for anyone wanting to get away for a quiet break.
-With a lovely lake and beautiful woodland which is home to some of Englands most unique bird life on the grounds of the estate you are guaranteed a memorable time of discovery and relaxation.
+The self catering holiday cottages at Glyndley Manor are frequently utilised by those attending Christian courses and retreats in the Manor house.
+Available all year round, the accommodation also present a relaxing environment for anyone wanting to get away for a quiet break.
+Within the grounds of the estate guests can enjoy the lovely lake and beautiful woodland which is home to some of England's most unique birdlife - guaranteed to provide a memorable time of discovery and relaxation.

 Whilst you're here...